EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Additional Actions: No
 Range: Full
 Increases offensive penalty: Yes
 Description: Caster sheeds their mortal skin and displays their full arcane power to all targets of their choosing in Full range.
-On successfull save they deal 10 *Wound*s to everyone choosen and applies Fear 2 status to them.
-On failed save they take only 2 *Wound*s but still get applied with Fear 2 status.
+On successfull test they deal 10 *Wound*s to everyone choosen and applies Fear 2 status to them.
+On failed test they take only 2 *Wound*s but still get applied with Fear 2 status.
 Caster gains Muted 2 status.